Looking for the best book club books? I’ve got you covered.

 His victory or tragic end would be determined by the quickly diminishing strength of his will.

-What’s in it for you: An unforgettable testament to the resilience of the human mind, body, and spirit.
+What’s in it for you: An unforgettable book club book about the resilience of the human mind, body, and spirit.

 In 1922, deemed an unrepentant aristocrat, Count Alexander Rostov is sentenced to house arrest in a grand hotel, the Metropol.